Early Childhood Education

 Gilia was born and raised in Nelson B.C.
 She grew up attending the Nelson Waldorf School from kindergarten to grade 8.
 It was while finishing high school she decided that she wanted to study Anthroposophy though unsure of which route to take.
 Whether to go into Eurythmy, Biodynamics or Handwork were questions she asked herself while she went off fruit picking in the few summers after graduating from L.V.R.
 While still pondering which direction she wanted to go, she headed up north working for a catering company for a few years.
 After becoming homesick for her mountains she moved back to Nelson, began work in the kitchen of the Dam Restaurant and applied to to Rudolf Steiner College.
 Which lead her back to the lovely Nelson Waldorf School where she is thoroughly enjoying herself.

-Yuka was born and raised in Tokyo, Japan.
-She grew up loving young children and flowers!
-A visit to the Honolulu Waldorf School when her first child was an infant touched her heart, and this began her journey into Waldorf Education.
-After taking her Waldorf teacher training in Eugene, she moved to Nelson with her family so that her children could attend NWS.
+Yuka grew up loving children, flowers and cats in Japan.
+A visit to a Waldorf School in Hawai’i when her oldest child was an infant touched her heart, and this began her journey into Waldorf Education.
+She moved to Nelson so that her children could attend NWS and she could work as a Waldorf teacher.
 Yuka worked in the grade 1 class as a co-teacher and as the teaching assistant.
-Yuka has taught music and recorder in the middle and upper grades and now joins the Early Years faculty.
-She appreciates the parent and collegial support in her daily work and feels deeply nourished by the privilege of working with young children, a pure and sacred experience.
-Yuka is the teacher of the Sunflower Kindergarten.
+She taught music and recorder in the middle and upper grades and substituted in K-8.
+She feels blessed to work with the beautiful and loving children of the Sunflower Kindergarten.

 Tiffany was born in Birmingham England, the youngest in her family, with two brothers.
 Her family immigrated to Ontario, Canada when she was five years old.
 She spent much of her childhood in Eastern Canada, with a year of travelling back to England to explore its beauty and visit family.
 On becoming a parent, she was captivated by the wonder and greatness of the young child, and spent much of her time in self-study raising her family.
 This was the birthing of not only her remarkable five children, but of her anthroposophic study and interest in Waldorf education.
 Being at home enabled her to homeschool her older boys before they moved into the nourishing environment of the Nelson Waldorf School community.
 She recalls the first time she came across the Nelson Waldorf School: she had been hiking and, after wandering the grounds, found herself at the Kinderhouse and declared, “This is where I need to work.”
 Not long afterwards, she had her practicum placement in the Marigold classroom and then found her perfect home in the Sunflower Kindergarten.